 The only ones who need any regard in the legal business are clients, either new or established, and senior partners, unless the attorney in question is already a senior partner.

 If this Jekyll and Hyde scenario is part of your daily existence either with or as an attorney, just remember for others (including you), the business suit does indeed unbutton, zip down, release its clasps.

 In short, it’s removable, just in the same way attorneys need to remind themselves they too are removable.

 To be certain, it might take some reverse psychological convincing that to be an aggressive jerk isn’t always in the best interest of an attorney and their marriage, friendships, or even work relationships.
 In all honesty, therapy might be needed, or a nice long vacation that, sure, many lawyers, particularly those who are beginning their legal career, may refute as unneeded.
-But to be honest, the aggressive lawyer who could use a few sessions of charm school, may really just need time away from the law firm, legal cases, others lawyers and finally, time off from themselves as lawyers.
+But to be honest, the aggressive lawyer who could use a few sessions of charm school, may really just need time away from the law firm, legal cases, others lawyers and finally, time off from themselves

 Really, there is no finishing school for lawyers, but if there were…

 … It would explain to the attorney that no matter what they were taught during and after law school, aggression, the lack of quit, the win at all costs attitude, rarely defines the successful attorney except in legal cases.